Sarcomere: Rest

 At rest, the myosin head is bound to an ATP molecule in a low-energy configuration and is unable to access the cross-bridge binding sites on the actin.
 However, the myosin head can hydrolyze ATP into adenosine diphosphate (ADP) and an inorganic phosphate ion.
 A portion of the energy released in this reaction changes the shape of the myosin head and promotes it to a high-energy configuration.
 Through the process of binding to the actin, the myosin head releases ADP and an inorganic phosphate ion, changing its configuration back to one of low energy.
 The myosin remains attached to actin in a state known as rigor, until a new ATP binds the myosin head.
 This binding of ATP to myosin releases the actin by cross-bridge dissociation.
 The ATP-associated myosin is ready for another cycle, beginning with hydrolysis of the ATP.

 The A-band is visible as dark transverse lines across myofibers; the I-band is visible as lightly staining transverse lines, and the Z-line is visible as dark lines separating sarcomeres at the light-microscope level.

-Storage

-Most muscle cells can only store enough ATP for a small number of muscle contractions.
-While muscle cells also store glycogen, most of the energy required for contraction is derived from phosphagens.
-One such phosphagen, creatine phosphate, is used to provide ADP with a phosphate group for ATP synthesis in vertebrates.